What is the difference between buying from a legal breeder and a pet store?

-You will only need to buy a heater if your house is kept below 70 degrees.
+You will only need to buy a heater if your house is kept below 72 degrees.
 If you need to buy a heater we recommend a room heater.
 We do not recommend heat lamps or heat pads.
 We have started recommending CHE or heat emitters with thermostats.
 And optimal temperature is 74-75 degrees.

 What is the life span of a Hedgehog?

 The life span of a hedgehog in captivity is typically 3-5 years, though we have heard on one living up to ten, and many of ours have lived to be six to eight.

 Can I keep more than one Hedgehog?

 We do not recommend this, but occasionally two females from the same litter can be kept together.
 They are solitary by nature, and usually will fight to keep their territory.
 The only real reason to have more than one hedgehog is for breeding purposes.
 Please be aware it is illegal to breed hedgehogs even accidentally without a state license in Arizona, Florida, New York, and Tennessee.
 It is illegal to own a hedgehog in Maine, Georgia, California, Hawaii, and Pennsylvania.
 If you know of any others or laws passed to allow please let me know and I will add to or deleted from the list.